South Africa to Host Intra African Trade Fair 2021

 The Africa Infrastructure Integration Report will promote strategic content from stakeholders, governments, and corporate leaders spearheading the AfCFTA.
 The report will address strategic issues about integration of the four RECs (AMU.
 ECOWAS, ECAS, SADC) into the AfCFTA single market: Building commitment, capacity, confidence and readiness in AfCFTA member states’ private and public sectors including organizations and systems to represent and engage the private sector with AfCFTA policymakers; strengthening intra-regional suppliers’ value-chain including African Diaspora communities; creating and enhancing technology systems for integration such as payments, voice, data, visas, logistics, legal transactions – solutions to increase regional integration and connectivity: Strengthening key integration structures to accelerate regional and internationalization of AfCFTA corporations to generate maximum opportunities in the single market.

-IATF takes place from 6 to 12 September 2021 with the theme “Building bridges for a successful AfCFTA”.
+IATF theme is “Building bridges for a successful AfCFTA”.
 “It offers valuable business connection opportunities through high value networking with major political and corporate stakeholders, investors, trade and manufacturing partners – all ready to make a deal”.
 Attending and, or presentations at IATF also will afford businesses official event branding with an official certificate of participation recognized across the continent.
 IATF also boasts a virtual event platform that is accessible all year round to facilitate trade and networking.
 The report will be exploited by Corporate Africa to keep its partners product and services in the minds of their targets and market sectors.

 Opportunities and Areas of Interests